 Although major legislation did not pass in the 108th Congress, a number of the energy tax measures were included in two tax bills that became law, the Working Families Tax Relief Act (H.R.
 1308, P.L.
 108-311) and the American Jobs Creation Act (H.R.
 4520, P.L.
 108-357).
 However, in the 109th Congress H.R.
 6 as passed by the House contains numerous tax measures, many of them affecting the oil industry.
-In the Senate, the version of S. 10 introduced by Senator Domenici does not contain tax provisions, which are being considered by the Finance Committee.
+In the Senate, a package of tax measures reported by the Senate Finance Committee was attached to H.R.
+6 on the floor before the bill was passed June 28.